CSS-challenges/challenge-2-solution/README.md

 </details>
 <br>

-So far so good, but if you inspect it closely, it doesn't look pixel-perfect (see all that purple space on the right that doesn't belong?):
+So far so good, but if you inspect it closely, it doesn't look pixel-perfect (see all that purple space on the right that doesn't belong?).
+We only want the separation between columns and rows and we want the rest to be perfectly centered:

 ![](docs/step1.png)

-That's because we told the cards to be 47% width, because if we set them to 50% + the 20px from the gap, it equals more than 100%, and the second column of cards wraps down because it doesn't fit (try it if you don't believe me!), but the right width is not 47%, it's somewhere between there and 50%.
+That's because we told the cards to be 47% width, because if we set them to 50% + the 20px from the gap, it equals more than 100%, and the second column of cards wraps down because it doesn't fit (try it if you don't believe me!).
+But the right width is not 47%, it's somewhere between there and 50%.
 So let's improve this code.

 ---